MihutaMihail/Unity-v2021.3.16_Platformer/README.md

 • Pressing ESCAPE, will quit the game, there is not pause menu.

-• The game has no sound effects nor music.
+• The game has no sound effects or music.

+• _readmeImg = this folder is not a part of the project.
+Its sole purpose is to stock the images that are inside the README.md (this goes for any _folderName in any project)